Sbanks2/SQL_Bike_Share/README.md

 # Cyclystic Bike-Share Case Study
 ## How Does a Bike-Share Navigate Speedy Success?

+### Executive Summary
+This project analyzes over 5.5 million bike-share trips using BigQuery SQL and Tableau to uncover behavioral differences between casual and member riders.
+Through trend analysis, ride segmentation, and cost estimation, I identify key opportunities to convert casual riders and enhance the Cyclistic membership program.

 ### Scenario
 Cyclistic is a fictional bike-share company in Chicago, Illinois, based on a real ride-share company.
 The director of marketing, Lily Moreno, believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your